 Being an optimist, I thought that this would be a reasonably straightforward process to get my name out there… but it really is quite the opposite as the industry is continuously growing and highly competitive.

-Could you tell us a little insight into your daily fitness routine and work behind your business?
+Could you give us a little insight into your daily fitness routine and the work behind your business?

 I am currently in my final year at university studying for a BA Honours degree in business management.
 I started my YouTube channel in April/May 2017, and Instagram has always been there, but much more fitness based as of early 2017.

 I started creating my perfect peach guide in May/June 2017 and released it on the 1st of September.
-I wanted a guide for individuals to follow so they would 100% see results, without making a fit and healthy lifestyle seems to be a chore.
+I wanted a guide for individuals to follow so they would 100% see results, without making a fit and healthy lifestyle seem like a chore.
 I began online coaching on the 29th of January this year and I am currently fully booked with clients and this is so exciting for me.
-I am quite specific with who I take on as a client, as I want the best for them (all female).
+I am quite specific about who I take on as a client (all female), as I want the best for them.

 What would you suggest to anyone trying to succeed in the fitness industry?

 I would always say don’t think about yourself or making money.